GSoster/aspnet-lab/README.md

 A repository to store my C#/ASPNET codes and annotations

 ## ASP.NET MVC 5
-Roadmap of projects/tutorials I plan to do.
+Roadmap of projects/tutorials/courses related to ASP.NET MVC I plan to do.

+*About ASP.NET MVC*: It gives you a powerful, patterns-based way to build dynamic websites that enables a clean separation of concerns and that gives you full control over markup for enjoyable, agile development.
+ASP.NET MVC includes many features that enable fast, TDD-friendly development for creating sophisticated applications that use the latest web standards.

 - [ ] **Getting Started with ASP.NET MVC 5**: An introduction to ASP.NET MVC 5. [link](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/index)

 - [ ] **Getting Started with EF 6 using MVC 5**:[link](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/index)